gammu/gammu/docs/develop/python/gammu.rst

       SetAlarm(DateTime, Location, Repeating, Text)

       Sets alarm in phone.
-      @param DateTime: When should alarm happen.
+      :param DateTime: When should alarm happen.
-      @type DateTime: datetime.datetime
+      :type DateTime: datetime.datetime
-      @param Location: Location of alarm to set.
+      :param Location: Location of alarm to set.
 Defaults to 1.
-      @type Location: int
+      :type Location: int
-      @param Repeating: Whether alarm should be repeating.
+      :param Repeating: Whether alarm should be repeating.
 Defaults to True.
-      @type Repeating: boolean
+      :type Repeating: boolean
-      @param Text: Text to be displayed on alarm.
+      :param Text: Text to be displayed on alarm.
 Defaults to empty.
-      @type Text: string
+      :type Text: string
-      @return: None
+      :return: None
-      @rtype: None
+      :rtype: None

    .. attribute:: StateMachine.SetAutoNetworkLogin